-"The Book of Common Prayer now last published by the King's Majesty . . . is confirmed to be holy, godly, and not only by God's Scriptures probable in every rite and ceremony, but also in no point repugnant thereto, as well concerning common dors on January 24th.
+"The Book of Common Prayer now last published by the King's Majesty --- is confirmed to be holy, godly, and not only by God's Scriptures probable in every rite and ceremony, but also in no point repugnant thereto, as well concerning common

-1 Council of Florence: "Prodesse eis (animabus in Purgatorio detentis) fidelium vivorum suffragia, Missarum scilicet sacrificia, orationes, et eleemosynas..."
-2 Council of Trent, Session XXV: "Caveant episcopi, ut suffragia fidelium viventium, scilicet sacrificia missarum, orationes..."
-3 The Saxon ambassadors arrived on January 23rd and the Wurtemberg ambassaprayers and administration of the Sacraments, as the ordering and admission of priests, deacons, bishops and archbishops."
+1 Council of Florence: "Prodesse eis (animabus in Purgatorio detentis) fidelium vivorum suffragia, Missarum scilicet sacnficia, orationes, et eleemosynas...

+'Council of 'Trent, Session XXV: "Caveant episcopi, ut suffragia fidelium viventium, scilicet sacrificia missarum, orationes...

+The Saxon ambassadors arrived on January 23rd and the Wurtemberg ambassadors on January 24th.